mikebrady/nqptp/README.md

 ```

 # Installation

+This guide is for a recent Linux system with the `systemd` startup system.

+As usual, you should ensure everything is up to date.

 #### Please use `git`!
 As you probably know, you can download the repository in two ways: (1) using `git` to clone it  -- recommended -- or (2) downloading the repository as a ZIP archive.
 Please us the `git` method.
 The reason it that when you use `git`,